gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The second element 'ecdh_alg' is an CBOR integer or a CBOR text string indicating the ECDH algorithm used in the OSCORE group identified by 'gname'.
 Values are taken from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

 * The third element 'ecdh_parameters' is a CBOR array indicating the parameters of the ECDH algorithm used in the OSCORE group identified by 'gname'.
-The CBOR array includes the following two elements, and its exact content depends on the value of the 'ecdh_alg' element.

-   - 'ecdh_alg_capab', encoded as a CBOR array.
-Its format and value are the same of the COSE capabilities for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+Its format and value are the same of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   - 'ecdh_key_type_capab', encoded as a CBOR array.
-Its format and value are the same of the COSE capabilities for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

 * The fourth element 'ecdh_key_parameters' is a CBOR array indicating the parameters of the keys used with the ECDH algorithm in the OSCORE group identified by 'gname'.
 Its content depends on the value of 'ecdh_alg'.
-In particular, its format and value are the same of the COSE capabilities for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.
+In particular, its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

 * The fifth element 'pub_key_enc' is CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname'.
 It takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.